ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 close(8)                                = 0
 ```

-As one would expect, a **send()** call was used to get the satellite data file.
+A regular **send()** call was used to get the satellite data file.
 It was clear, however, that a simple hex edit replacing "com" with "org" wasn't in the cards.
 I was going to have to dig deeper and do some [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) on the wxtoimg executable.

 ## Static analysis

 Static analysis involves examining the disassembled executable without running it.
-But first I needed to determine what exactly I was dealing with:
+First I determined what exactly I was dealing with:

 ```text
 chris@host:~$ file /usr/local/bin/wxtoimg